Digital-Health-AI-Startup/frontend-test-template/README.md

 **Base Challenge: Acceptance Criteria**

-1. As a user, I want to see the full list of 100 discoveries, displayed in reverse-chronological order (most recent first), and formatted according to the mock design (DESIGN LINK HERE).
+1. As a user, I want to see the full list of 100 discoveries, displayed in reverse-chronological order (most recent first).
+   - We've included screenshots to give you an idea of what we're expecting, but we do not expect your submission to resemble the screenshots exactly.
+Feel free to reference the screenshot as much or as little as you would like!
+   - If you plan to use icons in your submission, we suggest using the following icons and colors.
+You are welcome to use other icons and colors of your choosing if you prefer!
+     1. Discoveries of `category` `physiology` can use the icon `<MdFavoriteBorder />` set to color `primaryMain`
+     2. Discoveries of `category` `brain` can use the icon `<LuBrain />` set to color `errorLight`
+     3. Discoveries of `category` `medication` can use the icon `<LuPill />` set to color `successMain`
 2. As a user, I want the ability to accept:
    - A single discovery
    - Multiple discoveries